Updated October 2025:

 Practical Tips for Using the Matrix

-- Start small: Each morning, sort your tasks into the four boxes.
+Start small.
+Each morning, sort your tasks into the four boxes.
+Don’t overthink it; clarity comes with use.

-- Question urgency: Is it urgent for you—or just for someone else?
+Question urgency: Is it truly urgent for you, or just for someone else?

-- Schedule Quadrant 2: Treat it like an appointment in your calendar.
+Schedule Quadrant 2: Treat it like a real appointment in your calendar, not an optional extra.

-- Be ruthless with Quadrant 4: Little distractions add up fast.
-Cross it out guilt free!
+Be ruthless with Quadrant 4: Little distractions add up fast.
+Cross them out guilt-free.

-Over time, you’ll see fewer emergencies, more progress, and less stress.
+Over time, you’ll notice the difference; fewer emergencies, more real progress, and far less stress.

 Frequently Asked Questions about the Eisenhower Matrix